reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ```

 Here, we verify fetching user data asynchronously with Apache HttpAsyncClient.
 First, we initialize the client, and send 10 parallel requests to a delayed endpoint, each with a unique user ID and 3-second delay.
 Stores the responses in a map.
-After receiving all responses, we validate their correctness: ensuring the map matches the user IDs, contains no null keys-value pairs, and no responses indicating failure.
+After receiving all responses, we validate their correctness: ensuring the map matches the user IDs, contains no null key-value pairs, and no responses indicating failure.
 If an exception occurs, the test fails with an error message.
 Finally, we stop the client.

 ## Asynchronous Content Stream HTTP Request / Response Exchange